-House approves bill including items for airline passengers
+Included in House FAA bill: Minimum size for airline seats

 The bill includes several provisions backed by consumer groups.
 Among them:

-— It directs the Transportation Department to set minimum measurements for airline seats and the distance between rows.
-Provision sponsors said crowded planes are a safety issue during emergencies such as fires.
+— It gives the FAA one year to set minimum measurements for airline seats and the distance between rows.
+Provision sponsors said cramped planes are a safety issue during emergencies such as fires.

 “People are getting larger, the seats are getting smaller, and it’s just obvious that you can’t evacuate the planes in the requisite time,” Rep. Steve Cohen, D-Tenn., said in an interview.